-If you’re new to kiteboarding and want to try it out, there are several schools in the area that accommodate beginners as well as more experienced boarders as well.
-The Freestyle Academy Kitesurfing School is perhaps the most prominent one, and you can find it on the Bulabog Beach.
-Instructors at this school are always friendly, professional, but also highly trained with all relevant certifications.
+If you’re new to kiteboarding and want to try it out, several schools in the area accommodate beginners and more experienced borders.
+The Freestyle Academy Kitesurfing School is perhaps the most prominent one, and you can find it on Bulabog Beach.
+Instructors at this school are always friendly, professional, and highly trained with all relevant certifications.

-The island is also well-known for its variety of spas and massage parlors, so you’ll have plenty of options for relaxing your body and mind in a deep massage session as well.
+The island is also well-known for its variety of spas and massage parlors, so you’ll have plenty of options for relaxing your body and mind in a deep massage session.
 There are places fit for every pocket here, from cheaper ones like the massage stations around White Beach to classier spas like Mandala Spa.
-For an affordable rate, you can get a 90-minute whole body massage on the beach or in the comfort of your own room.
-Massage services in the island is definitely worth every cent, and you’ll likely be coming back for more in a few days after seeing what a professional massage can do for your body.
+You can get a 90-minute whole-body massage on the beach or in the comfort of your own room for an affordable rate.
+Massage services on the island are definitely worth every cent, and you’ll likely be coming back for more in a few days after seeing what a professional massage can do for your body.

 Boracay Horseback Riding

 There are even horses available for riding if you’re keen on that – just go down to the Boracay Horse Riding Stables and start having fun!

 Every local knows the place, so just ask for directions if you want to get there yourself or hop on an ATV and enjoy the ride.
 It also doesn’t matter if you’re a complete beginner, as you’ll have a chance to take part in some entry-level courses to get a feel for riding.